E-commerce logistics leveraging data for smarter fulfilment solutions | 42Signals

 Inventory Management

-Effective inventory management lies at the heart of any successful e-commerce operation.
+Effective inventory management lies at the heart of any successful e-commerce logistics operation.
 By analyzing sales patterns, historical data, and seasonal trends, businesses can make informed decisions about stocking levels, reducing instances of both understocking and overstocking, thus improving e-commerce sales.

 E-commerce logistics - Inventory Management Process